 The existence of a sulfide mine in an area harms communities.
 The inevitable contamination of local water will negatively impact the wild rice beds that are currently used to sustain many in the community.
 In addition, fish and wildlife are negatively impacted.

-Contamination from the proposed Talon Tamarack mine from wind blown dust, water contamination and leaky liners will have a long lasting impact on the local environment.
+Contamination from the proposed Talon Tamarack mine from wind blown dust, water contamination will have a long lasting impact on the local environment.

 Property values drop as nobody wants to buy property that is or will certainly be contaminated in the future.
 Who wants property next to a toxic mine?